-Discussion.
 With naive customers, Proposition 2 thus offers a possible rationale for why frequently retail financial customers do not pay directly for financial advice.
-Firms generate higher profits when, in equilibrium, naive customers underestimate the true probability with which they will subsequently be advised to purchase the respective product.
-This makes it optimal to reduce the up-front fee as much as possible, while raising the price p and the commission t.
+Firms generate higher profits when, in equilibrium, naive customers underestimate the true probability with which they subsequently are advised to purchase.
+This makes it profitable to reduce the up-front fee as much as possible, while raising the price p and the commission t.
+Thus, advice is given at no fee, but the product's price is high.

-At the equilibrium price p for product A, together with f = 0, naive customers' true ex-ante expected payoff is strictly negative.
-This is an immediate consequence of why it is optimal for firms to charge a high price for the product but no fee for advice.
-While this reduces total expected surplus, given that the likelihood of a suitable match L would be maximized when $q^ = 1/2$ , it increases profits by extracting more surplus from naive customers, who are unaware of this.
+At the equilibrium price p for product A, together with f = 0, naive customers' true ex ante expected payoff is strictly negative.
+This pricing structure reduces total expected surplus, given that the likelihood of a suitable match L would be maximized when $q^ = 1/2$ , but it increases profits by extracting more surplus from naive customers, who are unaware of this mechanism.
 We return to this observation when discussing possible policy implications below.

-Note finally that with naive customers, advice may become completely uninformative, $q^ = 0$ .
-Then, the adviser always recommends product A. After substituting t = p, where p is given by (14), into the cutoff (1), this is the case when
+Finally, note that advice with naive customers could become completely uninformative.
+Then, the adviser always recommends product A, with $q^ = 0$ .
+After substituting t = p, where p is given by Eq.
+(16), into the cutoff Eq.
+(1), this is the case when

-$$\rho \le \Delta_v \int{1/2}^1 (2q-1) \frac{dG(q)}{1 - G(1/2)}.$$ (15)
+$$\rho \le \Delta_v \int{1/2}^1 (2q-1) \frac{dG(q)}{1 - G(1/2)}.$$ (17)